epfl-lasa/fast-gmm/README.md

 # fast-gmm

-This is  Seungsu's impelemntation of GMM and I think GMR is also implemented!
+This package calculate GMM and GMR.
+The main advantage is the computational cost, Seungsu claims it!.